MicrosoftDocs/azure-devops-yaml-schema/task-reference/dotnet-core-cli-v2.md

 `string`.
 Required.
 Allowed values: `build`, `push` (nuget push), `pack`, `publish`, `restore`, `run`, `test`, `custom`.
 Default value: `build`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 The dotnet command to run.
 Specify `custom` to add arguments or use a command not listed here.

+> [!IMPORTANT]
+> The [NuGet Authenticate](nuget-authenticate-v1.md) task is the new recommended way to authenticate with Azure Artifacts and other NuGet repositories.
+The `restore` and `push` commands of this .NET Core CLI task no longer take new features and only critical bugs are addressed.
+See remarks for details.
 <!-- :::editable-content-end::: -->
 <br>